Scholarship and Award Applications are now open!

 Apply for an Academic Scholarship (General)

-Two Academic Scholarships will be awarded to student applicants in each track:
+A minimum of two Academic Scholarships will be awarded to student applicants in each track:

 - Basic Sciences